Table of Contents

 How do I test the application to hear how it sounds?

-I recommend using TalkBack’s Voice Feedback feature, which will read out what is currently focused on your screen.
+I recommend using TalkBack’s Voice Feedback feature to read out what is currently focused on your screen.
 To do this, long-press anywhere on your screen for a few seconds until you feel a vibration (or hear audio feedback).
-Now, release your finger and the screen will vibrate again.
-Do this again, but instead of releasing your thumb press the screen focus button until you hear TalkBack read out some text (depending on what app is currently running).
+Now, release your finger, and the screen will vibrate again.
+Do this again, but instead of removing your thumb, press the screen focus button until you hear TalkBack read out some text (depending on what app is running).

 As you can see, using an alternative input method is very simple.
 Android Accessibility Suite APK With the application, you’ll never have to worry about missing out on what’s happening on your device, especially if it’s your primary means of communication.

 After all, I came up with this idea when my roommate was watching TV and I wanted to know what was going on.
-Instead of fully relying on an interpreter, I installed this app and now I can access my device myself.
+Instead of entirely relying on an interpreter, I installed this app and now can access my device myself.